-When a department is publishing content that is high priority, it may be necessary to intervene to ensure it goes out as smoothly as possible.
+When a department is publishing content that is high priority, it may be necessary to help them to ensure it goes out as smoothly as possible.

-You might see this happening if the format is still showing as “Coming Soon” on some pages.
+You might see documents being published but links not updating if the format is still showing as “Coming Soon” on some pages.

-You may need to do this if the content is not showing on the live site quick enough.
+You may need to clear the Varnish or Fastly caches if the content is not showing on the live site quick enough.

 If it looks as though emails haven’t been sent out for a publication, there should be an alert about unprocessed content changes and there is guidance on how to solve this.